Application Review Procedures

 1) have a college education with strong subject matter knowledge and a broad liberal arts background.

 We look carefully at your academic record to see how successful you were in subject matter courses.
 We don't just calculate the GPA.
 We pay careful attention to the academic letters of reference.
 Seek out professors and/or others who can write about your academic qualities, and how prepared you are for graduate study.
 If you have taken graduate-level courses, especially recently, obtaining letters from these instructors is very helpful.
 If you have concerns about previous academic achievement, make sure they are addressed in your written responses to our questions.
 We do admit students who have shown to overcome earlier difficulties, and we also take into consideration life experiences that have caused uneven academic results.

 We look at your academic record to learn how well you have done in methods courses (especially literacy-related but also in other areas).
 We also examine what you say about your teaching experiences to date.
 Make sure that at least one of your letters of reference speak to your teaching abilities.
 If you are currently teaching, one of these letters should come from someone who really knows about your teaching and can tell us about it.
 Supervising or mentor teachers make good referees.
 Ask these letter-writers to really focus on your "demonstrated effective teaching skills."
 You can also add comments about your teaching in the questionnaire's written statement.

 Is Finanical Aid Available?

-The Reading Department rarely awards assistantships to full-time master's degree students, but it never hurts to inquire about assistantships, especially if you are coming into the program as a full-time student.
+The Department of Literacy Teaching and Learning rarely awards assistantships to full-time master's degree students, but it never hurts to inquire about assistantships, especially if you are coming into the program as a full-time student.
 You should also consider the New York State Tuition Assistance Program as a possible source of support.
 Information is available from the Student Financial Center.